Jury finds Ed Sheeran didn’t copy Marvin Gaye classic

 “They did not copy it.
 Not consciously.
 Not unconsciously.
 Not at all,” Farkas said.

-When Sheeran testified over two days for the defense, he repeatedly picked up a guitar resting behind him on the witness stand to demonstrate how he seamlessly creates “mashups” of songs during concerts to “spice it up a bit” for his sizeable crowds.
+When Sheeran testified over two days for the defense, he repeatedly picked up a guitar resting behind him on the witness stand to demonstrate how he seamlessly creates “mashups” of two or three songs during concerts to “spice it up a bit” for his sizeable crowds.

 The English pop star’s cheerful attitude on display under questioning from his attorney all but vanished under cross examination.

-“When you write songs, somebody comes after you,” Sheeran said during his testimony as he explained that the case was being closely watched by others in the industry.
+“When you write songs, somebody comes after you,” Sheeran testified, saying the case was being closely watched by others in the industry.

-He insisted that he stole nothing from “Let’s Get it On” when he wrote his tune.
+He insisted that he and the song’s co-writer — Amy Wadge — stole nothing from “Let’s Get it On.”

 Townsend’s heirs said in their lawsuit that “Thinking Out Loud” had “striking similarities” and “overt common elements” that made it obvious that it had copied “Let’s Get It On,” a song that has been featured in numerous films and commercials and scored hundreds of millions of streams spins and radio plays in the past half century.